 Appeal papers will then be sent to you.
-These will contain the report from the face-to-face assessment that was used in making the decision.
+These will contain the report from the assessment with the health professional that was used in making the decision.
 This will show you where you need to dispute the decision or identify where misunderstandings have occurred.